 - Add the lemon juice and stir through.
 Season the juices to taste and top with fresh oregano to serve.

 - ONE TRAY (This is perfect if you prefer more juices.
-The chicken is extra juicy and the vegetables are soft but don’t have that same roasted/caramelized taste).
-If choosing this option I find adding a little salt and a teaspoon of dijon mustard to the sauce, after cooking, really elevates it.
+The chicken is extra juicy and the vegetables are soft but don't have that same roasted/caramelized taste).
+You need a LARGE baking sheet for this option.
+If choosing this option I find adding a little salt and a teaspoon of Dijon mustard to the juices, after cooking, really elevates it